RyanClementsHax/notes/architecture/distributedSystems/streaming.md

 ### Order

 - you can't always trust that events will be received in order due to the nature of distributed systems
+- in data warehouses, the nondeterministic order of these events is called SCD (Slowly Changing Dimension)
+  - could alleviate by introducing a unique identifier for each verion of a record
+  - this prevents you from using log compaction however

 ### Windowing